 No worries.
 Now's the time to jump on the Game Of Thrones bandwagon.
-You have until this summer to catch up on the past six seasons, because HBO and Sky have just announced when season seven will premiere.
+You have until this summer to catch up on the past six seasons, because HBO and Sky will soon premiere season seven.
 The much-hyped return will surely be a hit, as fans have already been told they should only expect seven episodes in this series and six more in season 8 - the end is nigh.

 When does Game of Thrones season 7 start?

-We finally have a date for the start of the seventh season of Game of Thrones.
+The start of the seventh season of Game of Thrones is only around the corner now.
 It will return to HBO on 16 July 2017 in the US, and it'll be simulcast by Sky Atlantic in the UK on 17 July.
 As it is being broadcast at 9pm EST in the US, the most dedicated of UK fans will be able to watch the show at 2am BST that morning.
 Sky is also showing it at 9pm on Sky Atlantic later the same day.

 Later episodes will be available in the same time slots (not simulcast)

 Where can you watch Game of Thrones season 7?